open-energy-transition/Oh-my-Grid/docs/map_it.md

 <!-- End of Map section-->

 ## Join the Chat <img src="/icons/discord.svg" alt="Discord" class="social-icon" style="width:1.2em; vertical-align:middle; margin-left:0.5ch;"> {.tools-header style="font-weight:700"}
-We welcome everyone to join our [chat](https://discord.gg/a5znpdFWfD) called _ohmygrid_ on the PyPsa discord channel.
-Here you can ask questions, and interact with our team and the rest of the community.
+We welcome everyone to join our [chat](https://discord.gg/a5znpdFWfD) called _📍-ohmygrid_ on the PyPSA-Earth discord channel.
+Here you can ask questions, and interact with the community.

 ## <div class="tools-header">Join the Community  :calendar: </div>
 We welcome everyone to join our community calls and tutorials, to learn more about the mapping process and the initiative.